The Best Stand Mixer

 Wrapping it up

 For the home baking enthusiast wanting to up their game, there’s nothing like having a stand mixer to do the heavy lifting.
-A quality piece of equipment doesn’t come cheap, and as it turns out, the company that invented the stand mixer more than 90 years ago makes our favorite, the KitchenAid Artisan 5-Quart Stand Mixer.
-While it is an investment, the Artisan will perfectly cream butter and sugar for cookies and cakes, effortlessly knead bread dough and whip cream and egg whites to fluffy stiff peaks, all while freeing up your hands for other tasks.
-With proper care, this machine will last a long time.
+As it turns out, the company that invented the stand mixer over 90 years ago makes our favorite, the KitchenAid Artisan KSM150.
+It effortlessly creams butter and sugar, kneads bread dough, and whips cream and egg whites to stiff peaks.
+While the Artisan doesn’t come cheap, we think it’s worth the investment.
+With proper care it should also last a long time.

 The Good Batch, Interview,